judyohjo/Android/README.md

    - Modeless dialog

    # Canvas and Paint in Android
-   - To do with drawing and shapes
+   - To do with drawing and shapes and etc